f3rs3n/VREC-dat-filter/README.md

     ```bash
     python vrec_filter.py "input/genesis_1g1r.dat" -u "[https://vsrecommendedgames.miraheze.org/wiki/Mega_Drive](https://vsrecommendedgames.miraheze.org/wiki/Mega_Drive)" --log-level DEBUG
     ```
+* Using **interactive review** for unmatched titles (after automatic matching with default 90% threshold):
+    ```bash
+    python vrec_filter.py "input/psx_1g1r.dat" -u "[https://vsrecommendedgames.miraheze.org/wiki/PlayStation](https://vsrecommendedgames.miraheze.org/wiki/PlayStation)" -ir
+    ```

 ## 9. Output Files

 1.  **Filtered DAT File:**
     * Named as specified by `output_file` or defaults to `<input_filename>_filtered.dat`.
-    * Contains `<game>` entries selected by the "best match" (and multi-disc) logic.
+    * Contains `<game>` entries selected automatically (Stage 2) and potentially via user input (Stage 3).
-    * **Updated Header:** The `<header>` section is modified:
+    * **Updated Header:** The `<header>` section is modified (Name/Desc suffix, script Version, Date, Author, Homepage).
+Other relevant tags are preserved.
-        * `<name>`: Appends ` (VREC DAT Filter)`.
-        * `<description>`: Appends ` (VREC DAT Filter)`.
-        * `<version>`: Set to the script's current version (e.g., `1.4.2`).
-        * `<date>`: Set to the date the script was run (YYYY-MM-DD).
-        * `<author>`: Set to "f3rs3n, Gemini".
-        * `<homepage>`: Set to the script's GitHub repository URL.
-        * Other relevant tags are generally preserved.

 2.  **Unmatched Titles CSV File(s):**
     * One CSV file *may* be created for *each unique URL processed*.
-    * A CSV is only created for a specific URL if titles were scraped from it, *and* some of those titles did *not* result in a game being kept in the final DAT via the best match logic.
+    * A CSV is only created for a specific URL if titles were scraped from it, *and* some of those titles were *still* considered unmatched after both automatic selection and the optional interactive review.
     * **Location:** Same directory as the output DAT file.
-    * **Naming:** Derived from the URL path, sanitized, ending with `_unmatched.csv` (e.g., `PlayStation_unmatched.csv`).
+    * **Naming:** Derived from URL path, sanitized, ending with `_unmatched.csv`.
-    * **Content:** A simple list of the cleaned recommended titles from that specific URL for which no corresponding game was kept in the filtered DAT.
-Useful for investigating regional title differences (like Spyro 2) or other misses.
+    * **Content:** List of cleaned recommended titles from that URL for which no game was kept.
+Useful for identifying misses.

 3.  **Log File (Optional):**
-    * Created only if the `--log-file <FILEPATH>` argument is used.
+    * Created if `--log-file` is used.
-    * Contains detailed logging information from the `DEBUG` level upwards, including timestamps, potential matches found, best match selections, errors, and the final summary.
+    * Contains detailed DEBUG-level logs with timestamps.

 ## 10. Console Output

-* Uses Python's `logging` module.
+* Uses Python's `logging` module with colors via `coloredlogs`.
-* Requires the `coloredlogs` library for colored output (otherwise output is monochrome).
-* Default log level is `INFO`, showing major steps, warnings, errors, and the final summary.
+* Default level (`INFO`) shows major steps, warnings, errors, summary.
-* Use `--log-level DEBUG` for much more verbose output.
+* `--log-level DEBUG` shows detailed processing, including match scores.
-* Console messages (by default) are formatted as `LEVEL: Message` without timestamps.
+* Console format (default): `LEVEL: Message` (no timestamp).
+* Interactive prompts (if `-ir` used) use `colorama` for highlighting.
-* Progress bars (`tqdm`) are displayed during web scraping and DAT filtering phases.
+* Progress bars (`tqdm`) show progress for lengthy steps.

 ## 11. Origin and Acknowledgements

 The initial idea for filtering DAT files based on the Vs. Recommended Games wiki recommendations was inspired by rishooty's vrec-dat-filter script ([https://github.com/rishooty/vrec-dat-filter](https://github.com/rishooty/vrec-dat-filter)).

 However, this particular Python script is a complete rewrite from scratch.
-It was developed collaboratively with the assistance of Google Gemini (using an experimental version available around March/April 2025), as the primary author did not have the necessary programming expertise to implement the desired features and iterative refinements independently.
+It was developed collaboratively with the assistance of Google Gemini (using versions available around March/April 2025), as the primary author did not have the necessary programming expertise to implement the desired features and iterative refinements independently.